+- Make the soup base.
 Heat the remaining olive oil over medium heat in a large, heavy bottomed pot.
-Stir in the carrots and onions and saute for about 10 minutes, until the vegetables are tender.
+Stir in the carrots and onions and sauté for about 10 minutes, until the vegetables are tender.
 Stir in the garlic and cook for an additional 2 minutes.
 Pour in the chicken stock, tomato paste, sugar, salt, pepper, and 1/8 cup of the fresh basil.
 Bring up to a simmer.

-Pour the remaining 1/4 cup of heavy cream into a bowl and beat until whipped and soft peaks form.
-Mince the remaining 1/4 cup of basil and fold into the whipped cream.
+- Make the basil whipped cream.
+Pour 1/4 cup of heavy cream into a bowl and beat until whipped and soft peaks form.
+Mince the 1/4 cup of basil and fold into the whipped cream.

 - Serve.
 Serve the warm soup with a spoonful of the basil cream floating on top and toasted bread or grilled cheese sandwiches.